 I am a postdoctoral researcher of the Research Foundation - Flanders (FWO) at Ghent University.
 My research concerns syntactic variation and change in unstandardised Germanic varieties.
 In my current research project I focus on V2 violations in French Flemish (Frans-Vlaams) under the supervision of Anne Breitbarth and Liliane Haegeman.
 It includes the creation of a parsed and tagged corpus of French Flemish spoken data from 91 different locations, with over 50 hours of spontaneously spoken language, which will be part of the Corpus of Southern Dutch Dialects (GCND).

-My PhD thesis (2018) concerned the distribution of null pronominal arguments (esp. referential null subjects), on resumptives and gaps in relative clauses and on double agreement phenomena in inversion contexts in the Middle Low German dialects.
+My PhD thesis (2018) concerned the distribution of null pronominal arguments (esp. referential null subjects), resumptives and gaps in relative clauses and double agreement phenomena in inversion contexts in the Middle Low German dialects.
 Based on this research, specific tags needed for the creation of a tagged and parsed corpus of Middle Low German (a part of the Corpus of Historical Low German (CHLG)) could be developed.
 My supervisors were Anne Breitbarth (UGent) and Veronique Hoste (UGent), the external committee members were Sheila Watts (University of Cambridge) and George Walkden (Universität Konstanz).

 My research interests include amongst others corpus linguistics and corpus construction (especially parsed corpora), language variation and change and historical linguistics.
 Before I started with my PhD, I helped to realise the projects Dialectloket and Stemmen uit het verleden as a member of the team of the Woordenboek van de Vlaamse Dialecten.
 I usually publish in English or German, though my native language is West-Flemish, a Dutch dialect.